Offloading Difficult Wounds and Conditions in the Diabetic Patient

 The following article discusses offloading difficult wounds and Charcot foot at various stages of treatment and prevention.
 The pedorthic management of foot amputations also will be discussed.

-Alternatives to TCC may include the following (examples of device alternatives are pictured in Figure 2):
+- Alternatives to TCC may include the following:

 - Nonweight bearing

 - Charcot Restraint Orthotic Walkers (CROW)/total contact brace